-On the 23rd February 1905, 37-year-old Attorney Paul Harris began to change the World.
-He conceived an Organisation that has now spanned over 100 years.
+On 23 February 1905, a 37-year-old Attorney Paul Harris began to change the World.
+He conceived an organisation that has now spanned over 115 years.

 So started the Rotary Club of Chicago.
 It was three years before the second Rotary Club in San Francisco was formed, and then other Clubs were started in cities across the United States before, in 1910, Rotary moved into Canada.

 It was 1911 when Rotary crossed the Atlantic and moved into Dublin and in the same year the London Rotary Club was created.
 In 1917 the Cardiff Rotary Club became the first Club in Wales.

 Since those humble beginnings Rotary International has become a global network of service volunteers.
 It is now the world's largest service organisation for Business and Professional people with some 1,180,000 members across 166 Countries.
 Rotary is an organisation for both men and women.

 Within Great Britain & Ireland (Rotary GB&I) there are over 40,000 Rotarians in over 1,800 clubs helping those in need both locally and internationally and working towards world understanding and peace.